LESSON 2: Branching and remote operations#

 Exercise 2 — Explore differences across branches

-Lesson 2 Episode 1 — explore differences across branches
+Lesson 2 Episode 1 — Explore differences across branches

 Please perform the following tasks individually